To understand dating and sexual dynamics, you need to understand the sexual marketplace.

-It’s because huge amount of value in one trait (physical appearance) allows those birds to give less -or nothing- in another trait (caring and support).
+It’s because a huge amount of value in one trait (physical appearance) allows those birds to give less -or nothing- in another trait (caring and support).

 But the couple still forms because, she is still getting enough overall value.

 3. Sexual Bartering in Humans